EQ Bank Savings Plus Account

 - No minimum account balance

-There are a number of digital banking and online banking providers already operating in Canada or about to launch.
+There are a number of digital and online banking providers already operating in Canada or about to launch.
 Many are not actual banks – instead, they are private financial companies partnered with banks, credit unions and other financial institutions to bring similar products and services.

-A challenger bank, like Revolut or N26, is a completely digital banking provider that doesn’t use any existing legacy systems to operate.
+A challenger bank, like Revolut or N26, is a completely digital bank that doesn’t use any existing legacy systems to operate.
 Unlike regular online banks, challenger banks don’t use any physical infrastructure or digital operating systems that are already being used by existing financial institutions.
 The technology used by these fully digital banking providers is developed from scratch.
 They get their name from their roles as challengers to traditional banks, like the big 5 Canadian banks.

 App-based banking is any sort of financial institution or tool that you control primarily through an app.
 There are several advantages to app-based banking:

 Using your phone as your main point of contact with your bank can save you time and give you more control over your finances, but there are a few things to be aware of.

 App-based banking encompasses a lot of different financial products, including: